Hindu Marriage Act, 1955

-The Hindu Marriage Act is an Act of the Parliament of India enacted in 1955 which was passed on 18th of May.
-Three other important acts were also enacted as part of the Hindu Code Bills during this time: the Hindu Succession Act (1956), the Hindu Minority and Guardianship Act (1956), the Hindu Adoptions and Maintenance Act (1956).
+The Hindu Marriage Act (HMA) is an act of the Parliament of India enacted in 1955.
+Three other important acts were also enacted as part of the Hindu Code Bills during this time: the Hindu Succession Act (1956), the Hindu Minority and Guardianship Act (1956), and the Hindu Adoptions and Maintenance Act (1956).

 Purpose

 The main purpose of the act was to amend and codify the law relating to marriage among Hindus and others.
-Besides amending and codifying Sastrik Law, it also included separation and divorce, which also exist in Sastrik Law.
+Besides amending and codifying Shastrik Law, it also included separation and divorce, which also exist in Shastrik Law.
 This enactment brought uniformity of law for all sections of Hindus.
-In India there are religion-specific civil codes that separately govern adherents of certain other religions.
+In India, there are religion-specific civil codes that govern adherents of certain other religions separately.

 Applicability

 Section 2 of the Hindu Marriage Act, 1955 says: